DanielZhdanovv/Trippy/README.md

 # WiP
-A work in progress application based around the Yelp and Google maps API
+This application uses a search bar to make a request to Yelp API to find business information and dispay it's location on Google Maps.